Hey Kids (Start Here)

 Better enough to start shouting.

 “What the hell, Hermann?”
-Newt demands, totally aggrieved, because, hello, it’s five in the morning, probably, one doesn’t just come up behind people and stare at them while they perform the sweater song in the privacy of a totally empty kitchen, that’s not cool, that’s not allowed, that’s really terrible roommate etiquette; it’s awful, actually, this should be illegal.
-He’s going to start communicating this to Hermann at literally any second, once he stops hyperventilating and his brain reengages with his mouth.
+Newt demands, totally aggrieved, because, hello, it’s five in the morning probably.
+One doesn’t just come up behind people and stare at them while they perform the sweater song in the privacy of an empty kitchen, that’s not cool, that’s not allowed, that’s really terrible roommate etiquette; it’s awful, actually, this should be illegal.
+He’s going to start communicating this to Hermann any second, once he stops hyperventilating and his brain reengages with his mouth.

 “By no means stop on my account,” Hermann says dryly.

 “I—” Newt begins.
-“You—” he continues, pointing two fingers directly at Hermann.
-He’s got no follow-through though, because right about the time he regains his capacity for analysis and articulation is right about the time he realizes that he has not exactly been keeping it down, which is kind of indefensible from a roommate-consideration standpoint and definitely absolves Hermann from standing behind him like a creeper.
+“You—” he continues, pointing two fingers at Hermann.
+He’s got no follow-through though, because right around the time he regains his capacity for analysis and articulation is right around the time he realizes he hasn’t exactly been keeping it down, which is kind of indefensible from a roommate-consideration standpoint and definitely absolves Hermann from standing behind him like a creeper.

 “Some people,” Hermann says, when Newt doesn’t say anything else, “would prefer to be sleeping at five in the morning.”